mlopes/wen/README.md

 ## Circe Instances

-Circe ISO-8601 encoders and decoders are provided for Date, Time, DateTime, ZoneTime and ZoneDateTime.
+Circe ISO-8601 encoders and decoders are provided for Date, Time, DateTime, ZoneTime, Offset, and ZoneDateTime.
 Circe encoders and decoders are also provided for Day, WeekDay, Month, Year, Epoch, Hour, Minute, Second, and Millisecond.